Amy-L-Adams/kakariki/SNPCalling_AA.md

 I filter it using:

 ```
-vcftools --vcf populations.snps.vcf --max-missing 0.8 --thin 100 --recode ## remove stuff found in les than 80% of individuals AND the thin is within 100bp of each other
+vcftools --vcf populations.snps.vcf --max-missing 0.8 --thin 100 --recode ## remove stuff found in les than 80% of individuals AND the thing is within 100bp of each other
 ```

 After filtering, kept 89 out of 89 Individuals
 After filtering, kept 78997 out of a possible 78997 Sites Run Time = 1.00 seconds

-Can always have a check to se if there are terrible individuals left here:
+Can always have a check to see if there are terrible individuals left here:

 First I do  quick check for individuals with LOTS AND LOTS of missing data.